dwslab/jRDF2Vec/README.md

 This parameter allows you to set the number of threads that shall be used for the walk generation as well as for the training.
 - `-walkDirectory <directory where walk files shall be generated/reside>`<br/>
 The directory where the walks shall be generated into.
 In case of `-onlyTraining`, the directory where the walks reside.
+- `-embedText`<br>
+If added to the call, this switch will also generate walks that contain textual fragments of datatype properties.

 **Parameters for the Training Configuration**
 - `-onlyTraining`<br/>